SSU-NC-22/AirPost_Sink/README.md

 ## Guide

-1. Please follow S/W Settings below.
+1. First, please follow S/W Settings below.

 2. If your ready with requirements, run your toiot-sink-node server with command below.
 Option --b, --k, --w needs to be filled.